-- Google Chrome on Linux does not auto-update; it relies on your package manager to update it.
+- Linux: Google Chrome doesn't auto-update.
+You use your package manager to update Chrome.

-To turn off auto-updates of Google Chrome on Windows, you need to instruct Google Update to not update it.
-To do this, you can either:
+To turn off auto-updates of Google Chrome on Windows, tell Google Update to not update Chrome in one of the following ways:

 REG_DWORDvalue of "0".